-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 246 for artificial hearts and related devices, effective January 9, 2026.
-The section has been retired and consolidated into NCD 20.9.1.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its artificial hearts and related devices coverage policy, retiring the existing policy framework effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table